whysaputro/whysaputro/README.md

 - 🖥 I’m currently learning about cloud technology for back-end apps
 - 🖥 To fill my spare time, i learned ethereum blockchain with solidity and made some small projects for myself
+- 🎮 And also i learned lua to make some script for gta 5 roleplay fivem
 - 📫 How to reach me: hendrawahyu26@gmail.com

 ### Tools: